amazeeio/docs/drupal/amazeeioyml_file.md

 # .amazeeio.yml file

-The automated deployment checks if a .amazeeio.yml file is present.
-This file is used for running tasks during an actual deployment.
+The automated deployment checks if a `.amazeeio.yml` file is present.
+This file is used to run tasks during the process of the deployment.

+For a Drupal 8 Deployment with npm the file could look like following:
 ```
 deploy_tasks:
   development:
     before_deploy:
-      - npm install
       - npm run gulp -- compile
     after_deploy:
       - drush -y updb --cache-clear=0